 As you might know, search results, especially in Google, are highly location-based.
 Depending on where people are located when performing their search, algorithms show them the results they consider to be the most relevant to them.
 Though it’s commonly believed that local SEO works best for brick-and-mortar businesses, online businesses might also adopt some of these tactics.

-The simplest example is location-based keyword research.
+The simplest example is location-based keyword research, which can be greatly facilitated by tools like the local citation finder.
 Find out how people in your target area search for the goods you offer.
 You might be surprised that people can use different search queries depending on their location.

 Here’s an amazing illustration from Google Trends – a tool that analyzes the popularity of search queries or topics in Google Search across various regions and languages.